PhucXDoan/pxd/README.md

 (#meta : D, E, F)   (#meta)
 ```

-This syntax of exports/imports perhaps a little confusing at first look, but is quite comfortable to work with.
+This syntax of exports/imports is perhaps a little confusing at first look, but is quite comfortable to work with.
 Nonetheless,
 for pedalogical reasons,
 I'll be reworking it for it to be more clear in the future.